Card (sports): Support series

 In auto racing, support races occur not just before the feature race, they occur on qualifying day where attendances are typically low and after the completion of the feature race, purposely to lessen the effect of traffic congestion outside venues common in major championship rounds, as spectators make their way home.
 Examples of notable support races include Porsche Supercup and FIA Formula 2, both supporting the Formula One World Championships, although the latter is considered to be a feeder series (for young drivers who desire to make the final step to Formula One).
-The Indy Lights series supports the IndyCar Series, and the NASCAR Xfinity Series and Gander RV & Outdoors Truck Series effectively support the top-tier NASCAR Cup Series.
+The Indy Lights series supports the IndyCar Series, and the NASCAR Xfinity Series and Craftsman Truck Series effectively support the top-tier NASCAR Cup Series.
 In some series (most notably on oval tracks), the support races take place on both practice and qualifying days, and there is no support race on the day of the feature (as in the case of the Cup Series, where all support races are held on days leading to the feature, although it can be run on feature day if inclement weather forces such).

-In international rugby league, the Festival of World Cups are a collection of several World Cup competitions amongst different variations of the sport such as police, student, masters, and physical disability, that act as a support series alongside the centrepiece men's, women's and wheelchair tournaments.
+In often case, the support series can outshadow the main event, most notably Japan's Super Silhouette series (1979–1984) for Group 5 'Special Production Cars'.
+Intending to be a support to the Fuji Grand Champion Series, it found itself to become out-dwarfed for spectator popularity as those races were often frequented by bōsōzoku members and fans of zokusha to take inspiration for their cars.

+Since 2008, the Rugby League World Cup has been aggregated with the World Cup competitions for women's and wheelchair rugby league in an arrangement known as the "Festival of World Cups".
+The festival includes support tournaments that are held as a lead-up towards the centrepiece tournaments, such as physical disability rugby league, masters (over 35, typically retired professional players), university, police teams, and armed forces teams.

+WWE's NXT brand (which is positioned as a feeder for its main Raw and SmackDown rosters) previously held events in its "TakeOver" series as support for its flagship pay-per-views (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series); these events were held on the day prior to the PPV, and typically shared the same venue (or, at the very least, host city) as the corresponding main roster event.
+While the TakeOver branding has since been discontinued, NXT has continued to hold an annual support event on WrestleMania weekend, now known since 2021 as Stand & Deliver.

 The opening act is a similar concept in non-sports entertainment.